araichev/vegehead/introduction.rst

 I also used metric units such as liters, kilograms, and Celsius with their standard abbreviations.
 Finally, i chose to write single fractions instead of mixed numbers, such as 3/2 instead of 1 1/2, because i find them easier to read.

-This cookbook is open-source with license `Attribution-NonCommercial-ShareAlike 3.0 New Zealand <http://creativecommons.org/licenses/by-nc-sa/3.0/nz/>`_.
+This cookbook is open-source with license `Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
-You can contribute to the book via its Git repository at `https://github.com/araichev/vegehead <https://github.com/araichev/vegehead>`_.
+You can contribute to the book via its `Git repository <https://github.com/araichev/vegehead>`_.
 Enjoy and share!